 Students focus on professional practice and building a portfolio of work.
 They also look at the contemporary Irish literary and publishing scene.
 Modules include contemporary Irish theatre, writing, the novel and publishing.

-“What makes this programme unique is the support and one-to-one feedback students will receive from writing and creative practitioners,” - Tommy Weir teaches digital storytelling and video production on the new programme.
+“What makes this programme unique is the support and one-to-one feedback students receive from writing and creative practitioners,” - Tommy Weir teaches digital storytelling and video production on this programme.

-“Not only will they be effective writers, they will have a skill set that readily transfers to other professional disciplines where clear communication and coherent, critical thinking are valued.”
+“Not only are graduates effective writers, they also have a skill set that readily transfers to other professional disciplines where clear communication and coherent, critical thinking are valued.”

-The BA in Writing & Literature will prepare graduates for professional careers in publishing, copyediting, journalism, entertainment, marketing, public relations, communications management, and teaching.
+The BA in Writing and Literature will prepare graduates for professional careers in publishing, copyediting, journalism, entertainment, marketing, public relations, communications management, and teaching.

-The new programme will also build on and link with the existing creative strands at IT Sligo in areas such as the Performing Arts.
+The programme will also build on and link with the existing creative strands at ATU Sligo in areas such as the Performing Arts.

-“Our graduates will be collaborators, self-editors and critical thinkers who have had the opportunity to have their work realised on the page and performed on stage and film", - Dr Rhona Trench, Programme Chair of Performing Arts at IT Sligo.
+“Our graduates will be collaborators, self-editors and critical thinkers who have had the opportunity to have their work realised on the page and performed on stage and film" - Dr Rhona Trench, Programme Chair of Performing Arts at ATU Sligo.

 ”The Writing & Literature is applied and will be tailored to the writing interests and developing expertise of each student.”